-That’s always a funny question though, because I stumbled across as I find most people that work in the nonprofit space never plan on going into the nonprofit space and they certainly, uh, never thought they would be there.
+That’s always a funny question though because I stumbled across as I find most people that work in the nonprofit space never plan on going into the nonprofit space and they certainly, uh, never thought they would be there.
 Right.
 And I started my career in public accounting.
-I spent, um, a couple of years there specializing in construction, initially had the opportunity to move into the nonprofit practice that was the area that no one else wanted to work in.
-I was an ambitious young, uh, professional looking to get promoted and make a way for myself.
-So I took up the challenge and really realized how difficult it is, uh, to audit how to manage the accounting and finances for nonprofits and how much there was a talent shortage for people that understood that type of work.
-And because of all of those things, high turnover, short talent pools, limited resources to hire the right people, or, um, any people for that matter, I noticed that there were a lot of issues around the accounting and finance departments.
+I spent a couple of years there specializing in construction, initially had the opportunity to move into the nonprofit practice that was the area that no one else wanted to work in.
+I was an ambitious young professional looking to get promoted and make a way for myself.
+So I took up the challenge and really realized how difficult it is to audit and manage the accounting and finances for nonprofits and how much there was a talent shortage for people that understood that type of work.
+And because of all of those things, high turnover, short talent pools, limited resources to hire the right people or any people for that matter, I noticed that there were a lot of issues around the accounting and finance departments.

 Tosha Anderson: (03:24)

-So frankly, it made it really difficult to work, uh, in that space.
+So frankly, it made it really difficult to work in that space.
 And I switched my mindset a little bit and decided instead of kind of dwelling on some of the negatives to create myself an opportunity to train work with an educate the folks that are running on profits so that hopefully we can turn things around for them.
-So at that point, taking something that I kinda disliked a challenge, I didn’t know if I was ready for decided to make it a career focus of mine.
-Uh, I left, uh, auditing after I audited nonprofits for seven years and I decided to entrench myself even further into that industry by being a CFO of a nonprofit.
-So now I’d like to just say I’m a CFO of many nonprofits now, so it was completely by accident, but, um, completely by accident.
+So at that point, taking something that I kinda disliked a challenge, I didn’t know if I was ready when I decided to make it a career focus of mine.
+I left auditing after I audited nonprofits for seven years and I decided to entrench myself even further into that industry by being a CFO of a nonprofit.
+So now I’d like to just say I’m a CFO of many nonprofits now, so it was completely by accident.
 But, you know, here I am and now I’m loving it.

 Dolph Goldenburg: (04:14)

 So let’s talk real quick about your auditing experience.
-So you’ve already mentioned that, you know, as an auditor you saw there was often a lack of skillset.
-There was high turnover.
-Um, how did that exhibit itself among nonprofits?
+So you’ve already mentioned that as an auditor you saw there was often a lack of skillset.
+There was a high turnover.
+How did that exhibit itself among nonprofits?
 Like, so as an auditor or what issues did you see that you really attributed to maybe not having the right skills and the finance function, a frequent turnover, that type of thing?

 Tosha Anderson: (04:38)

 Yeah, low level of documentation and evidence for things, misapplied, you know, payments, incorrect billings, lack of billing to funders, poor cashflow issues with some messy set of books overall.
-Um, and sometimes them not even knowing that they were messy.
-Um, sometimes they were not even auditable.
-Uh, we couldn’t get through the, the grant or the contract audit because they didn’t have any documentation.
-They didn’t have any, um, substantiation for any of the transactions the services delivered, um, truthfully because they didn’t know that they needed to even keep that information.
+And sometimes them not even knowing that they were messy.
+Sometimes they were not even auditable.
+We couldn’t get through the grant or the contract audit because they didn’t have any documentation.
+They didn’t have any substantiation for any of the transactions the services delivered, truthfully because they didn’t know that they needed to even keep that information.
 So those were generally some of the main issues or concerns around auditing nonprofits, especially those ranging between 250,000 to say three or 4 million, which is kind of our core client base.
 They don’t have someone full time, they don’t have someone experienced yet.
 They were starting to get the complexities that comes with expanded funding, but didn’t understand all of the contract components that they needed to manage.